GoArmy Redesign

 Mobile-first, always

-With 70% mobile traffic, every decision started with the small screen.
-Designed components that worked beautifully on phones and scaled up, not the other way around.
+Every decision started with the small screen.
+Components worked beautifully on phones and scaled up.

 System over one-offs